gordonbates/alien-gamepy/README.md

 For deployment of the website to a live publicly accessible website, the following steps were required:

-- Confirmed that correct repository is selected as 'rock_paper_scissors'.
+- Confirmed that correct repository is selected as 'alien-gamepy'.
 - Select 'Settings'.
 - Scroll down to 'GitHub Pages' and click on 'Check it out here!'.
 - On the 'Source' section, select Branch as 'main' and click on 'Save'.